-Federal Way's IDDE Field Procedures and Response Plan (IDDE Plan, see Appendix A) was updated last updated in 2019 to include more consistent and timely enforcement measures to facilitate compliance and correct illicit discharges and corrections.
+Federal Way's IDDE Field Procedures and Response Plan was last updated in 2019 to include more consistent and timely enforcement measures to facilitate compliance and correct illicit discharges and corrections.
 The City utilizes the Illicit Connection and Illicit Discharge Field Screening and Source Tracing Guidance Manual, May 2020 Revision, prepared by Herrera Environmental Consultants and Aspect Consulting (see Appendix B) to supplement the City's IDDE Plan.
 In March of 2020, the ES Water Quality staff began to use NPDESPro software to record IDDE investigations.

-Throughout 2023, ES staff will plan on updating the City's IDDE Plan for all the changes that have occurred since 2019.
+Throughout 2024, ES staff will plan on updating the City's IDDE Plan for all the changes that have occurred since 2019.
 This includes, but not limited to monetary penalties procedures, source control enforcement, use of NPDESPro, flowchart updates, and abatements.
-We plan to have the revised IDDE plan finalized sometime before mid-year of 2024.
+We plan to have the revised IDDE plan finalized in 2025.